Free shore access

 1 spot added - 12 photos shared

 Teluk Pauh beach is one of the most beautiful, and consequently one of the most visited places in the Perhentian Islands.
-The coral reef bordering its western end also is an excellent snorkel spot.
-Giant clams, dozens of colorful fish species and impressive green humphead parrotfish can all be seen here.
+The coral reef bordering its western end, as well as the shallow seagrass beds facing the beach, also makes it a great snorkel spot.
+Green turtles, dozens of colorful fish species and huge green humphead parrotfish can all be seen here.
 It is very easy to access: don’t hesitate to add it to your archipelago visit schedule.

-Enter the water at the western end of the beach, facing the reef.
-You can choose to do so either in front of Coral View Island Resort, or at the pontoon’s left side.
-Those two spots are separated by rocks which can be crossed using wooden footbridges.
+Water entrance is from the beach.
+You can choose to enter the water either in front of Coral View Island Resort, to snorkel the reef areas, or at the pontoon’s right side, to snorkel the seagrass beds.
+Those two snorkel entries are separated by rocks that can be crossed using wooden footbridges.

 Numerous fish species dwell on the reef.
-Parrotfish, tamarin wrasse, damselfish, butterflyfish, orange-spotted spinefoot and blue-spotted spinefoot can notably be seen almost everywhere on this spot.
+Parrotfish, wrasse, damselfish, butterflyfish, as well as several species of spinefoot can notably be seen almost everywhere on this spot.